 These platforms provide an excellent avenue for connecting with consumers.
 You can gather reviews to help you build trust and loyalty.

-Claim or create profiles on any of these directories as described with the GMB profile.
+Claim or create profiles on any of these local business listings as described with the GMB profile.
 Take time to fill in as much detail as possible on each.

 6. Generate Leads with Paid Ad Campaigns